ISCHEMIC STROKE / ACUTE THERAPY

 • TIA

-• data only from case reports and small series of patients
+• data from case reports and small patient series

-• patients with a previous TIA (<1 month) do not appear to be at higher risk of bleeding complications or worse outcome after IVT [De Leciñena, 2012]
+• patients with a recent TIA (<1 month) do not appear to be at a higher risk of bleeding complications or adverse outcome after IVT [De Leciñena, 2012]

-• IVT seems to be safe even in patients with very recent TIA [Tsivgoulis, 2014]
+• IVT appears to be safe even in patients with very recent TIA episodes [Tsivgoulis, 2014]

 • recent stroke

-• a meta-analysis of 900 patients did not find a higher incidence of sICH or a worse outcome [Tsivgoulis, 2019]
+• a meta-analysis of 900 patients found no increased incidence of sICH or worse outcome [Tsivgoulis, 2019]

-• a higher risk is seen in recent stroke (within 14 days); the location and extent of ischemia and the etiology of the previous stroke should also be considered (higher risk of sICH in cardioembolic stroke) [Tan, 2014]
+• higher ICH risk is seen in recent strokes (within 14 days); the location and extent of ischemia and the etiology of the previous stroke should also be considered (higher risk of sICH in cardioembolic stroke) [Tan, 2014]

-• IVT appears to be safe in asymptomatic infarcts detected on DWI [Stösser, 2020]
+• IVT appears to be safe for asymptomatic infarcts detected on DWI [Stösser, 2020]

 • a subanalysis of the IST-3 trial and other smaller studies have not shown an increased risk of bleeding in patients treated aggressively for hypertension [Martin-Schild, 2008]

-• strict BP control is required for 24 h after thrombolysis
+• stringent BP control is required for 24h after thrombolysis

 • another analysis showed a higher incidence of sICH in patients with BP > 185/110; however, they had a better clinical outcome (mRS) compared to controls [Frank, 2013]